Mobile users:

 in the cold weather.

-Once the car has air-dried, give it a good wax
+nce the car has air-dried, give it a good wax to protect your

 car's finish.